NJIT-CS490-SP21/project2-cyp5/README.md

 3. Preview web page in browser '/'

 ## Deploy to Heroku
-*Don't do the Heroku step for assignments, you only need to deploy for Project 2*
 1. Create a Heroku app: `heroku create --buildpack heroku/python`
 2. Add nodejs buildpack: `heroku buildpacks:add --index 1 heroku/nodejs`
 3. Push to Heroku: `git push heroku main`